-But there are plenty of things to do if that’s what you want.
+But there are plenty of things to do on Pelee Island if that’s what you want.
 Or you can very easily and quite happily do nothing.
 Pelee Island is not a place to come looking for nightlife and excitement.
-Instead think birds and beaches, vineyards, quiet forest trails and friendly locals.
+Instead think birds (it’s a globally important bird area) and beaches, vineyards, quiet forest trails, and friendly locals.
 And the three R’s – reading, relaxation, recharging.

 Pelee Island location

 Pelee Island sits just above the Canada – United States border – a whopping 800 km south of Vancouver, British Columbia.
 Canada’s version of the Deep South.
 It’s a 90 minute ferry ride away from Leamington – Canada’s Tomato Capital in case you didn’t know.

 Leamington is a four hour drive west of Toronto and about an hour from Windsor.

 Before you visit Pelee Island